If you’re trying to improve your website’s visibility, understanding the different types of backlinks is a must.

 Nofollow links contain a rel=”nofollow” tag in the HTML, which tells search engines to not pass link juice.
 No-follow links do not help rankings directly but can still generate referral traffic and build brand recognition.
 No-follow links are frequently seen on blog comments, forums, and social media.

-9 Best Types of Backlinks
+9 Main Types of Backlinks (With Examples)

 Editorial Backlinks